Sunday 8 September 1940

 Park leads from the front.
 During the morning, when things are quiet, he flies his own Hurricane over London.
 He shrewdly notes that, while the scene is one of horror, it contains the seeds of ultimate victory:

 It was burning all down the river.
 It was a horrid sight.
-But I looked down and said "Thank God for that," because I knew that the Nazis had switched their attack from the fighter stations thinking that they were knocked out.
+But I looked down and said "Thank God for that," because I knew that the Germans had switched their attack from the fighter stations thinking that they were knocked out.
 They weren't, but they were pretty groggy.”He concludes that Hermann Goering has made a huge error in allowing the fighter bases to recover.
 In effect, quite unintentionally, Fighter Command has duped the Germans into thinking it was dead by playing possum.

 In vastly oversimplified terms, there now are two power blocks at war within the RAF: Dowding and Park, attuned to the needs of the moment, versus the old guard of the Air Ministry and Leigh-Mallory (among others), anxious to preserve their power and prestige.
 One side or the other ultimately will prevail, they cannot coexist indefinitely.
 Decisions made now will affect the careers of the parties involved, but not until the battle is decided.
 These folks all hold grudges, regardless of what their public statements or official histories may indicate.

-|Air Vice Marshal Keith Rodney Park, a native of New Zealand.|
+|Air Vice-Marshal Keith Rodney Park, a native of New Zealand.|

 The East End and the docks on the southern shore of the Thames have been hit the hardest.
 The major docks (Royal Albert, Queen Victoria, King George V, St. Katherine's) are ablaze, with half-sunken ships all along the waterfront.
-There are fires in outlying residential areas which send huge columns of smoke into the air, and many people who stumble home to their homes find them obliterated or ablaze.
+There are fires in outlying residential areas that send huge columns of smoke into the air, and many people who stumble home to their homes find them obliterated or ablaze.
 In many ways, for many people, it feels like the first day of the real war.

 The Luftwaffe only sends over reconnaissance flights during the morning.
 Then, at 11:30, a formation of Dornier Do 17s escorted by JG 2 and JG 53 attacks RAF Detling and West Matting.
 The bombers do not get through to London, and many drop their bombs in the countryside or other random spots.
 The vast majority of RAF airfields are undisturbed.

 At dusk, another bomber raid heads toward London.
-At 19:30, Sperrle's Luftflotte 3 sends its medium bombers across around Shoreham.
+At 19:30, Sperrle's Luftflotte 3 sends its medium bombers across Shoreham.
 The timing is impeccable, as it is too late for Fighter Command to send up its day fighters.
 This raid by 250 bombers drops its bombs on the docklands and surrounding areas, interrupted only by anti-aircraft fire.
 The attacks continue into the night, and the fires blazing in London serve as a beacon to the Luftwaffe navigators.
 The bombs drop on a more dispersed part of London than on the previous night, with residential areas receiving more attention.
 The railways are especially hard-hit, with a train destroyed at Victoria Station and lines closed in several places due to unexploded bombs.

 In an infamous incident, a direct hit on a shelter at the Peabody Estate, Whitechapel kills 78 people, including entire families.

 Civilian deaths during the night of 8/9 September total 412, with 747 other casualties.
 The Luftwaffe loses about 25 planes and the RAF only 6.
 Most importantly for the future conduct of the battle, the RAF has another day to repair its vital airfields and other infrastructure necessary to fight the Luftwaffe in the air.
 It is like a boxer, having staggered his opponent, suddenly going off to shout at the other boxer's manager.
 It may feel good... but it allows the man on the ropes to recover.
-Everyone in the RAF sees this at the time, but apparently nobody in the Luftwaffe does.
+Everyone in the RAF sees this at the time, but apparently, nobody in the Luftwaffe does.

-With invasion fears at a fever pitch, Royal Navy cruiser HMS Aurora leads a small flotilla which shells German barges at Boulogne harbor, France.
+With invasion fears at a fever pitch, Royal Navy cruiser HMS Aurora leads a small flotilla that shells German barges at Boulogne harbor, France.
 Cruiser HMS Galatea leads a similar flotilla to Calais, but finds no ships and thus does not fire its guns.
 As the Galatea withdraws, it hits a mine which causes serious damage and lays the ship up in drydock for months.

 Oberleutnant Ulrich Steinhilper of I,/JG52 is leading a group of new pilots in a training mission on the French coast when he spots a Hawker Hurricane flying nearby.
-He attacks it to demonstrate good attack technique to his charges.
-The Hurricane turns out to be a Bf 109 flown by Kommandeur of JG 26 Adolf Galland which Steinhilper has mis-identified (Galland is known for engaging in solo flights).
+He attacks it to demonstrate a good attack technique to his charges.
+The Hurricane turns out to be a Bf 109 flown by Kommandeur of JG 26 Adolf Galland which Steinhilper has misidentified (Galland is known for engaging in solo flights).
 Galland, who doesn't particularly care for radios in fighter planes (too heavy and unnecessary in his opinion), uses his to warn Steinhilper off at the last minute with bullets flying around him.

 Oberleutnant Helmut Wick of 6,/JG 2 gainst his 28th victory.